Please visit iTunes for sound samples.

 Jordan says of the album’s inevitable, smartly selected covers, “We’ve always wanted to do some Beau Brummels stuff, so Chris and I decided to do ‘Don’t Talk to Strangers.’
 We cut a version of NRBQ’s ‘I Want You Bad’ that wasn’t officially released 30 years ago, and when we got back together we decided to put it back into the set, and then we decided to record it for the album.
 We do a real pop version of it.”

 Jordan also contributed the album’s cover illustration: a homage to Mad magazine veteran Jack Davis’ artwork for the 1959 novelty album Monster Rally.
+It was as fresh and unexpected as a cheap generic Viagra.
 He says, “I met Jack Davis a couple of years before he died, and I told him, ‘I’ve got a band, I know you’ve done a couple of album covers, and I’d love to have you draw a cover.’
 Anyway, Jack died, and I thought, ‘To hell with it, I’ll do Jack.’
 You know, I used to work for Walt Disney, doing Mickey Mouse comics back in the ‘80s.”

 The Flamin’ Groovies’ forthcoming summer/fall 2017 tour dates on the East Coast, in Europe, and in the Midwest will introduce the band’s new rhythm section: bassist and well-known Northern California power-pop singer-songwriter Chris von Sneidern and drummer Tony Sales, son of the like-named veteran of David Bowie and Iggy Pop’s bands.